Reusing / Copying a course

 What you need to know

-A course should not be reused in the original, but in a copy, otherwise there might be problems with the member management and in the "Task" and "Test" modules.
-When copying a course, members are not copied along with it; the course ID is changed and the copied course is also cleansed of submitted files and test results.
+A course should not be reused in its original form, but rather as a copy, as otherwise problems can be expected in member management and in the “Assignment” and “Test” modules.
+When copying a course, members are not copied; the course ID is changed and the copied course is also purged of submitted files and test results.

-All course elements and their configurations, set files and the contents of HTML pages as well as wiki pages will be transferred to the copy.
-Module IDs do not change, so that referenced modules within the course remain intact.
+All course modules and their configurations, uploaded files, and the contents of HTML pages and wiki pages are transferred to the copy.
+Module IDs do not change, so referenced modules within the course are retained.

-A copied course is initially not accessible to students: its status is set to "Preparation" and its sharing status is set to "Private".
+A copied course is not initially accessible to students − its status is set to “Preparation” and its release status to “Private.”

-Instructions for creating a course copy can be found on this helpcard or also in the "Get your FELIX course ready to go" video clip.
+Instructions for creating a course copy can be found on this help card or in the “External link opens in a new window:Get your FELIX course ready to go” video clip.

 What you have to do